ilTella/SecurityExercises/challenges_solutions/processes.md

 ## es 103
 - the challenge checks for a specific parent process : python
 - the challenge will make sure that stdin is redirected from a fifo
-- the challenge will check for a hardcoded password over stdin : password ???
+- the challenge will check for a hardcoded password over stdin : password
+same as 116

 ## ex 104
 - the challenge checks for a specific parent process : python